 - Tracking intellectual property assets along the licensing chain.
 BigchainDB can reduce licensing friction in channels connecting creators to audiences, and gives perfect provenance to digital artifacts.
 A typical music service has 38 million songs-BigchainDB could store this information in a heartbeat, along with licensing information about each song and information about use by subscribers.
-In another example, consider a medium-sized photo marketplace running 100,000 transactions a day; to put this on Bitcoin would cost \$10,000 per day and tie up the Bitcoin network. - Time stamping, receipts, and certification.
+In another example, consider a medium-sized photo marketplace running 100,000 transactions a day; to put this on Bitcoin would cost \$10,000 per day and tie up the Bitcoin network. - Receipts, and certification.
 BigchainDB reduces legal friction by providing irrefutable evidence of an electronic action.
-And, BigchainDB is big enough that supporting information like receipts and certificates of authenticity (COAs) can be stored directly on it, rather than linking to the document or storing a hash. - Legally-binding contracts can be stored directly on the BigchainDB next to the transaction, in a format that is readable by humans and computers [76]. - Creation and real-time movement of high-volume financial assets.
+And, BigchainDB is big enough that supporting information like receipts and certificates of authenticity (COAs) can be stored directly on it, rather than linking to the document or storing a hash. - Legally-binding contracts can be stored directly on the BigchainDB next to the transaction, in a format that is readable by humans and computers [81]. - Creation and real-time movement of high-volume financial assets.
 Only the owner of the asset can move the asset, rather than the network administrator like in previous database systems.
 This capability reduces costs, minimizes transaction latency, and enables new applications. - Tracking high-volume physical assets along whole supply chain.
 BigchainDB can help reduce fraud, providing massive cost savings.
-Every RFID tag in existence could be entered on a BigchainDB. - Smart contracts (decentralized processing), where the application must be fully decentralized and database functionality is crucial. - Data science applications where the BigchainDB captures massive data streams, and data scientists can easily run queries against BigchainDB in their data mining and analytics tasks. - Improving database reliability by creating resistance to single points of failure.
-This reliability helps move past the status quo where a single hack leads to massive data loss, like in Target, Sony, or the OPM [77][45][46].
+Every RFID tag in existence could be entered on a BigchainDB. - Smart contracts (decentralized processing), where the application must be fully decentralized and database functionality is crucial. - Data science applications where the BigchainDB captures massive data streams, and data scientists can easily run queries against BigchainDB in their data mining and analytics tasks.